Scientific Name

 Manfreda is a tender perennial or "temperennial" succulent plant that grows best in full sun.
 Plant in well-drained, dry to average soil in containers just slightly wider than the width of the rosette or plant directly in the ground.
 Since the plant has a large root system, the container should be at least 12 inches (30 cm) deep.
 Manfreda is a slower grower, so it will not quickly overtake the space allotted in the landscape.

-When the plants are actively growing in summer, they appreciate a bit of supplemental watering and half-strength fertilizer.
+In summer, when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
 During the winter, the plants should be allowed to dry and stored in a cold room at 48 °F (9 °C).
 Plants are watered only enough to keep the foliage from shriveling.

-Manfredas are propagated by the removal of offsets and from fresh seed.
-Fresh seeds germinate in 7 to 21 days at 68 to 72 °F (19 to 22 °C).
+Manfredas are usually propagated by the removal of offsets, but they can also be started from fresh seeds.
+The seeds germinate in 7 to 21 days at 68 to 72 °F (19 to 22 °C).

 Hybrids